thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 <!--
 # Acknowledgements

-This research was conducted in the framework of the `PLEIADES` project, which is supported financially by the French Alternative Energies and Atomic Energy Commission (CEA), Électricité de France (EDF) and Framatome.
+The development of TFEL/MFront is conducted in the framework of the `PLEIADES` project, which is supported financially by the French Alternative Energies and Atomic Energy Commission (CEA), Électricité de France (EDF) and Framatome.

+We also acknowledge contributions from Thomas Nagel and David Mašín during the genesis of this project.
+The funding by BGE mbH, the German federal company for radioactive waste is greatly acknowledged.

+\appendix
 -->

 # Appendix